eliperkins/eliperkins-blog/posts/how-we-learn/index.md

 ---
 title: How We Learn
 date: 2014-02-04
+excerpt: Find success by seeking to learn more, shaping one's own personal opinion, and changing one's mind.
 ---

 > He said people who were right a lot of the time _were